oktaal/DH_Benelux/README.md

 # DH_Benelux
-A small style file for submissions to he DH Benelux 2016
+A small style file for submissions to the DH Benelux 2016